yasshlk/Project-Test-Offer/README.md

-# Project required for the recrutment proccess
+# Project required for the recruitment proccess

 • For The Project " Test User " JAVADOC :   Documentation/ index.html